hubmapconsortium/ingest-validation-tools/docs/sample/README.md

 | required | `True` |

 ### `warm_ischemia_time_value`
-donor asystole or cross-clamp to ice; for surgical specimens, time from devascularization of tissue to ice.
+Time interval between cessation of blood flow and cooling to 4C.
+Leave blank if not applicable.
 Leave blank if not applicable.

 | constraint | value |
 | --- | --- |